Course Information

 Physicians

-Institute for International Medicine is accredited by the Missouri State Medical Association to provide continuing medical education for physicians.
+Institute for International Medicine is accredited by the Kentucky Medical Association to provide continuing medical education for physicians.

 The Institute for International Medicine designates this other activity (live course and enduring material) for a maximum of 32 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.